worldline/angular-training/docs/src/en/routing.md

 1. Add a `login` route linked to the `LoginFormComponent` and a `search` route linked to `FilmSearchComponent` in the `app.routes.ts` file.

-2. Add a `<router-outlet></router-outlet>` at the top of the `AppComponent` template.
+2. Add a `<router-outlet></router-outlet>` at the top of the `App` component template.
 You should now see the LoginComponent twice when navigating to `http://localhost:4200/login`.
 Don't forget the import.

 ::: details Expected result
 ![Visual result of the routing practical work step 3](../assets/visual-1.png)